In partnership with The University of Law

 The Solicitors Qualifying Exam (SQE1) — law graduates

-The Solicitors Qualifying Exam (SQE) is the two-part centralised route to qualifying as a solicitor for everyone who started a law or non-law degree from 1 September 2021.
-This section will cover part one of the assessment known as SQE1.
+The Solicitors Qualifying Examination (SQE) is the two-part centralised route to qualifying as a solicitor for those entering the profession through the SQE pathway.
+This section focuses on the first part of the assessment, known as SQE1.

-For graduates with a qualifying law degree who choose to embark on the SQE route from September 2021, most will take a short SQE prep course in advance of the centralised SQE1 exam.
-While these prep courses are not compulsory in order to sit SQE1, they are advised as a quick refresher for law grads seeking to top-up their degree knowledge.
-Equally, the prep courses also teach students how to succeed at this new multiple-choice exam format, which is very different from the typical format of assessment (essay-based and problem questions) used during an undergraduate law degree.
+For graduates with a qualifying law degree who choose to qualify via the SQE route, most will take a short SQE preparation course before sitting the centralised SQE1 exam.
+While these courses are not compulsory, they are strongly recommended as a refresher for law graduates looking to consolidate their degree knowledge.
+Preparation courses also help candidates adapt to the multiple-choice exam format used in SQE1, which differs significantly from the essay-based and problem-style assessments typically used in undergraduate law degrees.

 Find out more about studying for the SQE at The University of Law